310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

             {% bubble Chiaki nod %}
             Isn't it?
 Honestly, I didn't expect to get this attached to it, but…

             Takamine introduced me to this character for my sake.
-Just that thought alone makes it all the more adorable to me.
+Just that thought alone makes it look all the more adorable to me.
 			{% endbubble %}
         </div>
     </div>